 the main maze

 Due to Covid 19, we are unable to have our usual stamp/finger stamp stations.
 However, we have come up with new challenges to test your powers of navigation!
 Hiding within the main maze are 5 nature boards for you to track down.
 Locate each one, stick the relevant stickers in the spaces on the leaflet you received at admissions.
-Be sure to make a note of the anagram letters too & enter the competition on the back to win £100.
+Be sure to make a note of the anagram letters too (12 to locate) & enter the competition to win £100.

 Find your way to the ‘centre’ where you can view the beautiful Reydon marshes, home to many species of bird and quietly grazing cattle.
 These picturesque scenes can be witnessed from a raised walkway that takes you above the height of the Maize Maze, and enables you to see right down to the banks of the River Blyth.

 Specially designed for the littler ones but a further challenge in its own right - the MINI MAZE offers a fun and exciting extra maze adventure.
 We sadly cannot run the finger stamp points but the new mini maze challenge for 2020 is to ‘spot the spots’.
 Find the 7 boards - each with a colour of the rainbow & stick the corresponding stickers on to the leaflet provided at admissions.

 Southwold Maize Maze was voted runner up at the Maize Maze awards in Britain 2017 following up winning the prize in 2015.

 We are also extremely proud and honoured to be the winners of the Norfolk and Suffolk Tourism Awards 2019 for BEST SMALL VISITOR ATTRACTION